What is Failover?

 Failover is the ability to switch to another communication channel in cases where the primary communication channel fails to deliver a message.

 Failovers can be considered as backup or standby channels.

-Failovers occur automatically after a certain amount of time of the system detecting that a message was not delivered to the primary source of communication.
-They ensure that you are getting your messages to customers via an alternative means of contact.
+Failovers occur automatically after a certain amount of time when a system detects that a message was not delivered via the primary source of communication.
+They ensure that you can get your messages delivered via an alternative means of contact.

 What is the difference between Failover and Backup?

 Backups are copies of existing systems or data stored for later recovery.
 Failover is a backup connection or duplicate of the production server environment when the main one does not work unexpectedly.